-El Mitote is a marvelous, casual fast service Mexican restaurant in NYC that features some of the most delicious and yet highly reasonably priced taco selections around, not only on the Upper West Side but anywhere in Manhattan.
+El Mitote is a marvelous, casual fast service Mexican restaurant that features some of the most delicious and yet highly reasonably priced taco selections around, not only on the Upper West Side but anywhere in Manhattan.
 More than a few reviewers, both online and in the brick and mortar world, point to El Mitote as being the home of the best guacamole in New York City.

 The menu comes complete with a solid selection of tacos, tostados, quesadillas, and other popular Mexican fare.
 Nearly any menu item can be nicely complemented with tasty guacamole, made fresh daily and on site.
 In addition, guests of El Mitote routinely include a tableside of guac as an app before they enjoy their entrees.